 A course designed to instruct softball players in the advanced skills and knowledge of on-the-field techniques and strategies.
 Course recommended for those who wish to develop advanced skills and participate on the collegiate level.
 This course may be taken 3 times.
 Students may apply intercollegiate activities to General Education requirements for graduations.
 UC credit limitations.
 See counselor.
 Lecture & lab.
 Optional pass/no pass grade.
-Students may apply intercollegiate activities to General Education requirements for graduation.
-UC credit limitations.
-See counselor.
 Transferable to CSU; UC.